Sustainable Nanotechnology School - first edition

 The 1st Sustainable Nanotechnology School is especially designed for personnel from research and academic institutions as well as from industry, governmental agencies and hospital departments.
-The School is aimed at senior researchers, young scientists, PhD students and in fact anyone dealing with nanosciences, nanotechnologies, risk assessment and educational aspects of nanotechnology.
+The School is aimed at senior researchers, young scientists, PhD students and in fact anyone dealing with nanosciences, nanotechnologies and risk assessment of nanotechnology.

 - Antonio Marcomini, University Ca' Foscari (Venice, Italy)